Anas099X/OpenSAT-Legacy/README.md

-## OpenSAT: Free SAT Question Databank
+## 🎓OpenSAT: Free SAT Question Databank

 OpenSAT is a collaborative project dedicated to providing a comprehensive and freely accessible database of SAT practice questions.
 Our mission is to ensure equal access to high-quality educational resources for all students preparing for the SAT exam.